StrangeSandvich/VoxelMapConverter/README.md

 Let the program parse the map.

+If the map has more than 255 colors the program will need to condense them.

 Give the program the name of the output file.
 Leave empty to use input name for output name.

-Give the program a color approximation level between 0 and 41.
-Try to find the lowest value that doesn't cause the program to run out of colors.

 Let the program write the .vox file.